project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 Log messages from a skill are displayed in the ProjectAlice Web Interface so that a User can see in real-time what is happening in the skill.
 They are also written to the `logs` file located at: `~/ProjectAlice/var/logs`

 ### Plurals
 The nightmare for perfectionists...
 What's more annoying than a log line saying `Loaded 1 devices`?
-That's why we implemented a pluralizer...
+That's why we implemented a `pluralizer`...
 With every type of log messages, you can pass a second argument, `plural` with a list of words, in your log line, that need to be automatically added with an `s`

 ```python
 self.logInfo(f'Loaded {myDeviceCount} device in {roomCount} room.', plural=['device', 'room'])